There are several types of parasites, but here are the most common ones!

 Giardia occurs in two forms:

-A motile feeding stage (trophozoite) that lives within the intestine and a non-motile stage.
+A motile feeding stage known as a trophozoite lives within the intestine alongside a non-motile stage.

-The cyst develops as the parasite is swept down the intestine and before it passes in the feces.
-Cysts are fully developed when the enclosed protozoan divides to form two daughter organisms.
+The cyst develops as the parasite is swept down the intestine, just before it is excreted in the feces.
+Cysts are fully developed when the enclosed protozoan divides, creating two daughter organisms.

-The daughter trophozoites are released when the cysts are accidentally eaten.
+The daughter trophozoites are released when the cysts are ingested by accident.

-Once the parasites are released, they increase their numbers by dividing in half repeatedly.
+Once the parasites are released, they repeatedly increase their numbers by dividing them in half.

 What is giardia?

-Giardiasis is an intestinal infection of man and animals caused by a protozoan parasite Giardia intestinalis (also known as Giardia lamblia).
-Giardia is a simple one celled parasitic species: it is not a worm, bacteria or virus.
-The parasite occurs worldwide and is a common cause of “traveler’s diarrhea” in people.
+Giardiasis is an intestinal infection affecting both humans and animals, caused by the protozoan parasite Giardia intestinalis (also known as Giardia lamblia).
+Giardia is a simple, single-celled parasitic species; it is neither a worm, bacteria, nor a virus.
+This parasite is found worldwide and is a common cause of “traveler’s diarrhea” in people.

-Outdoor enthusiasts who inadvertently consume contaminated water may develop “beaver fever” which is another name for giardiasis in people.
-Other examples or protozoan parasites that can cause enteric (intestinal) diseases are coccidia, cryptosporidium and toxoplasma.
+Outdoor enthusiasts who inadvertently consume contaminated water may develop “beaver fever,” another name for giardiasis in humans.
+Other protozoan parasites that can cause enteric (intestinal) diseases include coccidia, cryptosporidium, and toxoplasma.

 The Giardia organism has two forms.
-A fragile, feeding form exists in the gut of the infected.
+A fragile, feeding form exists in the infected’s gut.
 A hardy cystic form is shed in feces and can survive several months in the environment, particularly in water and damp environments.

-Giardiasis can be an important cause of diarrhea in animals and man.
-However, many cats are infected without developing clinical signs or the diarrhea is treated as non-specific.
+Giardiasis can be a significant cause of diarrhea in both animals and humans.
+However, many cats are infected without showing clinical signs, or their diarrhea is treated as non-specific.

 Giardia infection in pets is undoubtedly more common than recognized or diagnosed.

-The parasite has one-to-two-week incubation period.
-Most cats are asymptomatic, although they may keep passing on cysts for months or years.
-Clinical signs are most likely to be seen in younger animals from multi-cat household’s environment.
+The parasite has a one- to two-week incubation period.
+Most cats are asymptomatic, although they may continue passing on cysts for months or years.
+Clinical signs are most likely to be seen in younger animals from multi-cat household environments.

 Tritrichomonas Foetus

-Tritrichomonas foetus is a microscopic single celled flagellated protozoan parasite that has traditionally been identified as a cause of reproductive disease in cattle (infertility, abortion, and endometritis)
+Tritrichomonas foetus is a microscopic, single-celled, flagellated protozoan parasite that has long been recognized as a cause of reproductive disease in cattle, including infertility, abortion, and endometritis.

-Tritrichomonas Foetus is yet another infectious organism yielding diarrhea in feline patients, usually with a history of group lifestyle.
-The organism was previously thought to infect only cattle, where it causes miscarriage and fertility problems but recently in 2003, t.foetus has emerged as an infectious agent for cats.
-Information and recommendations regarding this organism have changed in the last several years and we attempt to provide the most up to date summary of what is known and recommended for prevention and treatment of this infection.
+Tritrichomonas foetus is yet another infectious organism causing diarrhea in feline patients, typically with a history of group living.
+This organism was once believed to infect only cattle, where it leads to miscarriage and fertility issues; however, in 2003, T. foetus emerged as an infectious agent for cats.
+The information and recommendations regarding this organism have evolved over the last several years, and we aim to provide the most up-to-date summary of what is known and recommended for the prevention and treatment of this infection.

-- Foetus is shed in the feces of an infected cat.
-Most commonly transmission occurs when cats share a litter box as the organism can live up to 3 days in fecal material.
-Any time a cat steps in the feces of an infected cat, organism can be transferred to the paws and later licked up during grooming.
+1. The fetus is shed in the feces of an infected cat.
+Transmission most commonly occurs when cats share a litter box, as the organism can live for up to three days in fecal material.
+Whenever a cat steps in the feces of an infected cat, the organism can be transferred to its paws and later licked up during grooming.